rulep/rulep/README.md

 ### Hi there 👋

 <h1 align='center'> Hi! :wave:</h1>

+I come from a non-technical background having studied Computerized Accounting.
+I took up Wed Development as a hobby.
+During my studies, I came across the Thinkful platform, where I learned more about the program.
+As my interests aligned with it's offerings, I signed on to take this hobby to the next level by making a social impact through programming.
+I'm always looking for new friends to build cool things.
+If you're interested in working on a project together, don't hesitate to contact me.

 <!--
 **rulep/rulep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.